This easy vegan chili recipe is cozy, delicious, and only requires one pot.

-- Heat oil in a large pot over medium heat until hot.
-Add bell pepper, onion, salt, and pepper.
-Cook and stir often, until vegetables are softened about 5 minutes.
+- Heat oil in a large pot over medium heat.
+Once the oil is hot, add bell pepper, onion, salt, and black pepper.
+Cook and stir often, until vegetables are softened – about 5 minutes.

-- Add jalapeno, garlic, maple syrup, and spices to the pot.
-Saute for a few minutes and add vegetable broth if ingredients stick to the pot.
+- Add jalapeno, garlic, maple syrup, and remaining spices to the pot.
+Saute for a few minutes.

-- Stir in 1 cup of vegetable broth, scraping up any browned bits.
+- Next, stir in 1 cup of vegetable broth, scraping up any browned bits.
 Stir in drained beans, tomatoes, and corn.
 Bring to a boil.
 Cover and reduce heat to a simmer for 20 minutes, stirring occasionally.
-Uncover and continue to simmer for 5-10 minutes until Chili reaches the desired outcome.
+Uncover and continue to simmer for 5-10 minutes until Chili reaches your desired outcome.

 - Serve as is or garnish as desired.
-Leftovers can be stored in the fridge for up to 3 days, and in the freezer for up to one month.
+Leftovers can be stored in the fridge for up to 3-4 days, or store in the freezer for up to one month.